 Don’t Deliver Us from Evil – original title: Mais ne nous délivrez pas du mal – is a 1971 French film directed by Joël Séria.
 It is loosely based on the Parker–Hulme murder of 1954.
 The film languished in obscurity for many years due to accusations of blasphemy but was made available on DVD by Mondo Macabro in 2006.

 Based on the same murder case as the far less disturbing Heavenly Creatures (1994) directed by Peter Jackson (Bad Taste, King Kong, The Lovely Bones), the film deals with the initially innocent friendship between two well-to-do French girls enjoying their summer away together from their convent school, which turns into a satanic pact, friendship and devotion becoming inseparable and the difference between right and wrong extinguished.

 The two teenage protagonists, the raven-haired Anne (Jeanne Goupil), ostensibly the leader, and the blonde Lore (Catherine Wagener) lead the local village idiot, Léon (Michel Robin), into attempted to assault them.
 Their systematic killing of his beloved caged birds comes across as unreasonably wicked and disturbing.

-In fact, the actresses were both nearly twenty in real-life.
+In fact, the actresses were both nearly twenty in real life.
 Their lives are comfortably upper-middle-class and their convent-life a far cry from the wicked nuns who often populate genre films.
-Their descent into genuine evil is actually prompted for their love for each other; the bond they share and the almost exquisite happiness of the time they spend together – the only thing they really have to rebel against is the repressive church which governs their parent’s lives and their school.
+Their descent into genuine evil is actually prompted for their love for each other; the bond they share and the most exquisite happiness of the time they spend together – the only thing they really have to rebel against is the repressive church that governs their parent’s lives and their school.

 Their initially slightly twee allegiances to Satan beneath the bedsheets and surreptitious spitting out of the wafer at communion give little away as to their eventual acts.
 Anne admits to witnessing two nuns kissing to the priest at confession, an event which seems to snap their vague remaining ties to God.